-Answer: Clorox Hand Sanitizing Spray, Zylast Antiseptic, and Germstar Noro are available in the US.
+Answer: Clorox Hand Sanitizing Spray, Zylast Antiseptic, and Germstar Noro and GFS BioProtect are available in the US.
 Testing has not been done for Ebola.
-I have all 3 of these hand sanitizers and I like them all.
+I have all 4 of these hand sanitizers, and I like them all.

 For everyday life, vigorous hand washing is good enough to remove most of the germs.
-However, if you are in a public place and can't get to a sink, or if someone in your house actually has a stomach bug, I would also recommend using a hand sanitizer that has been tested and approved to kill norovirus.
-I do not recommend using regular 60-65% alcohol hand sanitizer gels such Purell because they have been shown to be ineffective against norovirus1.
+However, if you are in a public place and can't get to a sink, I would recommend using a hand sanitizer that has been tested and approved to kill norovirus.
+I do not recommend using regular 60-65% alcohol hand sanitizer gels such as Purell because they are likely to be ineffective against norovirus1.

-Everyone is now wondering which hand sanitizer kills the Ebola virus?
+Some people are also wondering which hand sanitizer kills the Ebola virus?
 Unfortunately, I don't think that any hand sanitizers have been tested against Ebola.
 Very few labs are allowed to work with Ebola, and Ebola is not available for efficacy testing in the United States.
 The CDC recommending using products that claim to kill other non-enveloped viruses (like the difficult to kill norovirus).
-So, I still recommend my 3 favorite hand sanitizers that kill norovirus.
-(Clorox Hand Sanitizing Spray, Zylast, and GermStar Noro).
+So, I still recommend my 4 favorite hand sanitizers that kill norovirus.
+(Clorox Hand Sanitizing Spray, Zylast, GFS BioProtect, and GermStar Noro).

 Clorox Hand Sanitizing Spray

-Clorox Bleach-Free Hand Sanitizing Spray kills norovirus.
+Clorox Bleach-Free Hand Sanitizing Spray was tested and shown to kill 99.3% of the norovirus surrogate Feline Calicivirus.
+That is pretty good since Feline Calicivirus is very resistant to alcohol.
 Here is a link to the test data that I received from Clorox about it.
 This is a liquid spray hand sanitizer with 71% ethanol.
 It does not contain bleach.
-I have seen its test data from Clorox.
-It was tested against Feline Calicivirus and it killed 99.3%.
-That is pretty good since Feline Calicivirus is very resistant to alcohol.
-It would have probably done better if they tested against Murine Norovirus.
 It is not available in most stores.
 You can order it on amazon.
 I have been using this hand sanitizer myself and I really like it.
 Like all alcohol sanitizers, it can sting if your hands have cuts on them.
 I have done some experiments with it myself which you can see here.
 This spray works the best if you use a lot and really soak your hands and then rub.
 It does not work well if your hands are covered in dirt.
 So, wipe your hands with a wipe first if they are visibly dirty and then use the spray.
 It does not leave a sticky film and is safe to use on kids hands.
 I also LOVE the "Norophobe Zone" magnet that this pack of Clorox Hand Sanitizer comes with.

 Zylast-- Use Zylast coupon code "StopNorovirus" when checking out at http://www.zylastdirect.com/catalog.php to get 10% off your order.

-Zylast Antiseptic is a very exciting new hand sanitizer that kills the norovirus surrogate Feline calicivirus 99.97%!
-It also possesses some residual activity and has been shown to continue working for about 6 hours against bacteria.
+Zylast Antiseptic is a very exciting hand sanitizer that kills 99.97% of the norovirus surrogate Feline calicivirus!
+It is also advertised to possess some residual activity and has been shown to continue working for about 6 hours against bacteria.
 It was not tested for residual activity against norovirus.
 It's active ingredient is 76% ethanol.
 The company claims that the "Zylast Technology" makes it kill norovirus much better than ethanol alone.
 They also sell the Zylast Antiseptic Lotion.
 The company told me that the lotion has NOT BEEN tested for its ability to kill norovirus and the ingredients are different.
 So I recommend buying Zylast Antiseptic and NOT Zylast lotion.
 I tested the zylast antiseptic, and it did a great job killing bacteria when you first use it.
 I was unable to show that it continues to work, though.
 The thing I love most about Zylast antiseptic is that it kills bacteria well even on visibly dirty hands so it is a good choice for kids.
 You can see my experimental test results here.
 It does leave a bit of a sticky film.
 However, it is QUIETER to use compared to the sprays during church.
 Here is the technical information about Zylast.
 If you order from www.zylastdirect.com, use the coupon code "StopNorovirus" to get 10% off your order.
+You can also order Zylast antiseptic on amazon.

 76% ethanol, Water, Polyaminopropyl Biquanide, Panthenol, Hydroxyethyl Ethylcellulose, Farnesol, Peg-12, Dimethicone, and Benzethonium Chloride.